 2022 Federal Tax Brackets and Rates

-The federal tax rates in Canada follow the same pattern with rates increasing as your taxable income goes up.
+The federal tax rates in Canada follow the same pattern, with rates increasing as your taxable income increases.

 For 2022, you pay:

 - 15% on the first $50,197 of taxable income, and

 - 20.50% on the next $50,195 of taxable income (on the portion of taxable income over $50,197 up to $100,392), and

 - 26% on the next $55,233 of taxable income (on the portion of taxable income over $100,392 up to $155,625), and